jessebubble/devsa-web/README.md

 We're excited to see what the future holds for this community and we hope you'll join us on this journey.

-Come say hello and join us on [Discord](https://discord.gg/f3gnmjScW3) to stay up to date with the latest news and events.
+Come say hello and join us on [Discord](https://discord.gg/f3gnmjScW3) to stay up to date with the latest news and events